cloudmesh/client/docs/source/old.rst

       Arguments:

-          CLOUD...    (parameterized) the names of the clouds for which we want to obtain a list,  e.g. india.
-If no cloud name is provided the defailt cold is used.
+          CLOUD...    (parametrized) the names of the clouds for which we want to obtain a list,  e.g. india.
+If no cloud name is provided the default cold is used.
 If instead --all is used all active clouds are used.
 A default cloud an be set with

                          default cloud CLOUD

-		      If instaall activated clouds
+		      If install activated clouds
 		      ar used.
 If the cloud is not specifies

       Options:

-          --refresh              refresh data before the list is retrned --group=GROUP          give the group name in list vm --detail               for table print format, with all information.
+          --refresh              refresh data before the list is refreshed --group=GROUP          give the group name in list vm --detail               for table print format, with all information.
 This may however be
 				 difficult to read as a lot of
 				 information may be returned.
 If the
-				 parameter is ommitted a small subset
+				 parameter is omitted a small subset
 				 is printed.
-The colmns can be defined with
+The columns can be defined with

 				    default CLOUD [image|flavor|vm] COLUMNS